 Calibration is more than pumping data through some software.
 In this course we will go through the different steps required for a successful Spectroscopic Calibration: from sample selection over validation and interpretation of the models, up to guidelines and recommendations for the maintenance and update of calibration models in the future.
-Since emphasis will be put on practice, theoretical aspects will be alternated with practical exercises.
+Theory will be alternated with ‘real life’ hands-on exercises.

 - NIR introduction